-This policy does not address conventional surgery for scoliosis in patients with curve angles measuring 45° or more.
-Brace treatment for idiopathic scoliosis is usually recommended for juveniles and adolescents with curves measuring between 25 and 40 degrees who have not completed spinal growth, with maturity defined as Risser 4,or 2 years post-menarche for girls.
-Bracing may also be recommended for curves greater than 20 degrees in a patient who has a rapidly progressing curve with more than 2 years of growth remaining.
+This policy does not address conventional surgery for scoliosis in individuals with curve angles measuring 45° or more.
+Brace treatment for idiopathic scoliosis is usually recommended for juveniles and adolescents with curves measuring between 25 and 40 degrees who have not completed spinal growth, with maturity defined as Risser 4-, or 2-years post-menarche.
+Bracing may also be recommended for curves greater than 20 degrees in individuals who have a rapidly progressing curve with more than 2 years of growth remaining.